quack-ai/companion/README.md

 - `POSTGRES_USER`: the login to the PostgreSQL database
 - `POSTGRES_PASSWORD`: the password to the PostgreSQL database
 - `SUPERUSER_LOGIN`: the login of the initial admin access
+- `SUPERUSER_ID`: the GitHub ID of the initial admin access
 - `SUPERUSER_PWD`: the password of the initial admin access

 Optionally, the following information can be added: